AI4Agriculture/PyKGML_development/README.md

 **Environment**
 We use Jupyter Notebook ([try it online or install locally](https://docs.jupyter.org/en/stable/start/)) for Python to example PyKGML usage on both cloud and local environments:
   1. **Google Colab** (recommended for new users): is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources including GPUs.
 To get started with Google Colab, please refer to [Colab's official tutorial](https://colab.research.google.com/).
-The Colab notebook on PyKGML demonstration is [Tutorial_CO2_Colab.ipynb](Tutorial_CO2_Colab.ipynb). ***Note: Remember to change the runtime type to include a "GPU" resource before running the code!
+The Colab notebook on PyKGML demonstration is [Tutorial_CO2_Colab.ipynb](Tutorial_CO2_Colab.ipynb). **Note**: Remember to change the runtime type to include a "GPU" resource before running the code!

   2. **Local** (or other cloud computing platform): The notebook on local PyKGML demonstration is [Tutorial_CO2_local.ipynb](Tutorial_CO2_local.ipynb).
 To use this notebook, The following applications and packages are required:
       - Python 3 ([download](https://www.python.org/downloads/))